 Many groups have been holding fundraisers with their members over the summer in aid of local charities affected by COVID-19.
 You may also be thinking about your own groups funds and organising an event to help with a difficult year.
 You might consider:

-GoRaise.co.uk have a pretty extensive A-Z list of student fundraiser ideas
+GoRaise.co.uk have a pretty extensive A-Z list of student fundraiser ideas of student fundraiser ideas.

 13) Show how you have taken steps this year to improve Equality, Diversity and Inclusion within your group

 Student lead societies are often the best placed to offer bespoke and distinctive social networks for E&D to thrive.
-For groups wanting to work on their EDI we have designed the Equalities Action Plan Toolkit as a first step
+For groups wanting to work on their EDI we have designed the Equalities Action Plan Toolkit as a first step (this should not be your only evidence submitted).

 14) Show that your group has enabled and encouraged members to partake in work to enrich the cultural or physical environments around you.

 We know that many of our groups want to do more to care for the environment or volunteer with the local community.
-This criteria recognises those groups who go out of their way to do something more and enable their members to do something positive.
+This criterion recognises those groups who go out of their way to do something more and enable their members to do something positive.
 As a group you could:

 15) Show how your group has offered skills, training, or schemes that improve members employability prospects or impart valuable transferable skills

-Being part of a student group is a great way to enhance employability skills and this criteria recognises groups who go out of their way to provide these opportunities for members.
+Being part of a student group is a great way to enhance employability skills and this criterion recognises groups who go out of their way to provide these opportunities for members.
 Your group could:

 16) Achieve a 90% or higher member satisfaction score in the Rate My Group survey